KishenKumarrrrr/Polybee-WeatherApp/README.md

 This web application was made as part of my application to [Polybee](https://www.polybee.co/) for a position as a Full Stack Engineer intern for summer 2021 :technologist: .

 The application is made using the Angular framework.
-Having no prior experience in Angular, I picked it up through several crash course videos in 24 hours to produce this application.
+Having no prior experience in Angular, I picked it up through a crash course video and an Angular tutorial in 24 hours to produce this application.
 As such, the design is not as modular and clean as I would like it to be as I am still learning about Angular design paradigms.

 ## Specifications